masalaza/portfolio_starter/README.md

 [ ] Link your homepage and About Me pages together using your nav bar.

-[ ] Add two more HTML files (Projects, Contact) to your Portfolio and link them all together.
+[ ] Add two more HTML files to your Portfolio and link them all together.

 [ ] Upload at least 2 images so they are hosted in your Portfolio.